markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ![New step layout outlined with boxes](assets/lesson-2/1700-step-outlines.jpeg)

-Looking at the above mockup of this layout, we can see that we can make the entire step itself a flexbox with two children&mdash;the step's number on the left and information on the right.
+Looking at the above mock-up of this layout, we can see that we can make the entire step itself a flexbox with two children&mdash;the step's number on the left and information on the right.
 Then we are going to make the step information's `div` its own flexbox with two children for the icon and the text.

 Like previous sections, we'll have to start by restructuring our HTML a bit and removing some CSS styles before we can think about what new styles are going to be used.